nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 [14:04](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=844) Finally, in our configuration file.

-If you have multiple clusters within your particular institution, you can specify this in the profile scripts here.
+If you have multiple clusters within your particular institution, you can specify this in the `profile` scope here.

 So for example in my sample institution here, I’ve got the red cluster and the blue cluster, and you can see [here](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=865) that they have different max CPU parameters.